CeciliaZuniga-Montanez/website/content/home/experience.md

     date_start: 2018-02-01
     date_end: 2020-02-01
     description: >-
-      Responsibilities included leading workshops and seminar of the following
-      modules:
+      Teaching assistant in the following modules:

       * Multisensory Development in Infancy and Childhood